KomunikacjaTechnicznaVistula/michal-olender/docs/powertoys.md

 nav_order: 2
 ---

+# PowerToys

+![Image is broken :C](./../assets/images/powertoys-logo.png)

 ## Overview

-FancyZones is a part of PowerToys a bundle of sotware targeted to a bit more tech savy user allowing for more advanced use of Windows OS.
+FancyZones is a part of PowerToys a bundle of sotware developed by Microsoft, targeted to a bit more tech savy user, that allows for more advanced use of Windows OS.

-![Image is broken :C](./../assets/images/powertoys-logo.png)

 ## Installation